<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 5) Remember to rest!

-Between unpacking the house and settling into a new location, you may feel like it's laziness to take a break or that you should always be working on something right now.
+Between getting your household goods unpacked and settling into a new location, you may feel like it's laziness to take a break or that you should always be working on something right now.
 As my grandmother used to say, "You're a human being, not a human doing."
+This is good advice for a military family.
 Carve out time for a nice long nap or a fun activity.
+Trust me, the boxes will still be there when you get to them.